Patrick A. Doody

-Among the most significant are the changes to post-grant proceedings—the formal processes offered by the U.S. Patent & Trademark Office by which you can challenge a competitor's patent, or strengthen a patent already granted to you.
+Among the most significant were the changes to post-grant proceedings—the formal processes offered by the U.S. Patent & Trademark Office by which you can challenge a competitor's patent, or strengthen a patent already granted to you.

 Multiple Proceedings Options